nathanmarianovsky/Matlab-Practice-Problems/Problem 1/README.md

 - MIN (integer)
 - MAX (integer)

-and returns a random number between MIN and MAX.
+and returns a random integer between MIN and MAX.
 Then write a script that takes input from the user and calls the function to get the output.
 In the end you should have two files:

 - First one to hold just the function
 - Second one that asks for the input and returns an output for a user